BOOKING & CANCELLATION POLICIES

 - Maintain a social distance from the other members of your group.

-- Registrants who test positive or experience any COVID symptoms prior to their event should contact the office immediately to withdraw (Injury & Illness Policy will apply).
-Paid fees will be credited toward a future event and subject to a 15% administration fee.
+Registrants who test positive or experience any COVID symptoms prior to their event should follow local health guidelines regarding the return to activities and contact the office immediately if they need to withdraw.
+If you need to withdraw, a doctor’s note (no later than five (5) business days after your original course date) will be required and you will be offered a 50% refund as per the Injury & Illness Policy https://pmbia.org/policies/.
 Symptoms may include: fever or chills; cough; shortness of breath; fatigue; muscle or body aches; headache; new loss of taste or smell; sore throat; congestion or runny nose; nausea or vomiting; diarrhea.

 PMBIA staff are required to be vaccinated but, host resort employees, other members, and other guests of the resort may, or may not, be vaccinated.
 While we assume all employees and members will be abiding by business and local COVID policies, we cannot guarantee it, nor can we guarantee that other guests of the resort or employees are complying.